Potential QEEG Markers of Childhood Stuttering And Their Implications for Neurofeedback

 Although the authors did not discuss the treatment implications for neurofeedback, there is a wealth of data here that suggests that stuttering may be amenable to neurotherapy.
 It appears that neurotherapists could target the overall excessive delta/theta with appropriate inhibit protocols and deficient alpha/beta with relevant enhance protocols.
 I tend to use inhibit protocols first and only enhance as needed.
 Restoration of the significantly deviant delta asymmetries may represent an additional neurofeedback protocol.
 I am cautious to enhance delta so I might inhibit the right hemisphere before I would enhance on the left.
 Excessive delta in the right hemisphere (frontal/parietal regions) suggest a possible “disconnect” from the left brain and overall slow information processing.
 Additionally, deficient beta in the left hemisphere could be a particularly important target since this side the brain handles language for most persons.

 Of course, the above neurotherapy protocols are speculative and need further research to support their use.
-Responsible neurotherapy should only be conducted based on the patient’s presenting symptoms and personal EEG, not generic protocols found on a website.
+Responsible neurotherapy should only be conducted based on the patient’s presenting symptoms and personal EEG, not generic protocols found on the internet.

 Reference: